Clarifai/docs/docs/api-guide/predict/text.md

 To get predictions for an input, you need to supply the text and the model you'd like to get predictions from.
 You can supply the text via a publicly accessible URL, a local text file, or in the raw format.

+The file size of each text input should be less than 20MB.

 You specify the model you'd like to use with the `{MODEL_ID}` parameter.

 import Tabs from '@theme/Tabs';